ecsa-conferences/ecsa-conferences.github.io/_pages/steering-committee.md

 The honorary title of ECSA Fellow is awarded by the ECSA Steering Committee to individuals who have made outstanding, long-term scientific and service contributions to the ECSA Community.

 * Ivica Crnković (since 2022)

+## Board Support

+* Daniel Feitosa, University of Groningen, The Netherlands